janscience/ESensors/README.md

-  replacement for the usual and horrible RadioShack/MP3 player combination for recording electric fish EODs in their natural habitats with lot's of additional features (display, online analysis, acoustiv feedabck, environmental parameters).
+  replacement for the usual and horrible RadioShack/MP3 player combination for recording electric fish EODs in their natural habitats with lot's of additional features (display, online analysis, acoustic feedabck, environmental parameters).

 ## Links